Hellooo, beautiful people of the internet!

 There was a soft jingling at the front door from a key being shimmied into the lock.
 It opened with a small creak, revealing a spunky redheaded woman: Anna Winters.
 Her shining copper hair was carefully plaited into two pigtail braids over her shoulders, and dark freckles were sprinkled generously over her tanned cheeks.
 She wore jeans and a yellow long-sleeved shirt beneath a shaggy fur coat, and she carried a large bouquet of flowers, their stems wrapped in green paper.

 Sporting a gleaming smile, Anna looked around the room slowly, drinking in her new home, and breathed out a happy sigh.
 Stepping up into the room, she picked up a stray empty paint can, filled it with water from the kitchen, and placed in the flowers, throwing their wrapping on the floor.
 Looking for a suitable place for her new piece of décor, Anna placed the "vase" on the ledge beside the window.
 She stood beside her creation and admired it in satisfaction, her hands on her hips.

 BUZZ BUZZ BUZZ

 They're here already!
-Anna thought excitedly.
+Anna excitedly thought.
 The redhead skipped to the door and buzzed back on the small, rusted button next to the door-frame.

-Anna frowned, her spirits falling slightly at being wrong about who was coming up the stairs, but she recovered quickly, her natural enthusiasm bursting forth again.
+Anna frowned, her spirits falling slightly at being wrong about who was coming up the stairs, but she quickly recovered, her natural enthusiasm bursting forth again.
 "Yes!
 Up here!" she shouted back, shrugging off her coat and tossing it on the paint splattered ladder in the room.
 "The top floor!"